oslokommune/okdata-cli/doc/pubreg.md

 ## Rotating a client key

 Client keys last a year, but you're encourage to rotate them more often than that.
+When creating a new key and opting to send it to your AWS account, you're also given the choice to activate automatic key rotation for the client.

+Automatic key rotation happens once every night Monday through Friday, replacing the previous key in-place.
+That is, the old key is replaced in your AWS account's Parameter Store with the new one.
+The previous key is still active for five minutes after the switch before it is deleted, so your application can assume that a key is valid for at least five minutes after fetching it from the Parameter Store.

+Automatic key rotation stops when the client is [deleted](#deleting-a-client).

+### Rotating a client key manually

-To rotate a key, start by [creating](#creating-a-client-key) a new key.
+Client keys can also be rotated manually.
+To rotate a key manually, start by [creating](#creating-a-client-key) a new key.
 If you opt to automatically send it to your AWS account's Parameter Store, the newly generated key will replace the old one in place (i.e. the old one will be overwritten).
 If you opt to download the key locally, you'll have to replace the old key yourself.

 After the new key has been installed, the old key can safely be [deleted](#deleting-a-client-key).